 The bridesmaid’s makeup is going to cost per person typically unless there is some package deal where the artist offers the 5th one free.

-This is much less common, and you can see an average price for bridesmaid’s makeup be around $75.
+This is much less common, and you can see an average price for bridesmaid’s makeup is around $75.

 Regardless of whether you’re the mother, the bride, or a bridesmaid, any additional service is going to cost you.